Lagos, IFC Sign Agreement on Infrastructure, Revenue Generation - THISDAYLIVE

-The Commissioner for Finance, Mr. Akinyemi Ashade, disclosed the new deal in a statement he issued Wednesday, saying the agreement dated January 7 has already been signed.
+The state Commissioner for Finance, Mr. Akinyemi Ashade, disclosed the new deal in a statement he issued yesterday, saying the agreement dated January 7 had already been signed.

 He said the development would go a long way in helping to scale up municipal infrastructure, increase revenues and generally make life more comfortable to residents of the state.